-Figure 14.
-Highway speed regenerative braking and acceleration process with an example of energy management the motor drive of electric and hybrid vehicles has been presented in this paper.
-The energy regenerated from braking will be stored in ultracapacitors embedded in the conditioning inverter of a cascaded multilevel motor drive; hence, there is no need for an interfacing dc-dc converter and the efficiency of the system is higher.
+A new method of integrating energy storage devices into the multilevel motor drive of large vehicles has been presented in this paper.
+The energy regenerated from braking will be stored in ultracapacitors that are embedded in the conditioning inverter of a cascaded multilevel motor drive; hence, there is no need for an interfacing dc-dc converter and the efficiency of the system is higher.
 Due to the inherent energy storage characteristics of ultracapacitors, the dc-link voltage ratio of the cascaded bulk and conditioning inverters is not an integer and varies by time.
 However, employing the proposed set of modulation methods, the motor drive output remains undisrupted while the ultracapacitor state of charge is freely controlled.
-Extensive simulation results in urban and highway driving modes prove the excellence of the proposed control set and power management scheme.
+Extensive simulation and experimental results prove the excellence of the proposed control set and power management scheme.